dougmcneall/failure-emulator/readme.md

 ## Data

 lhs: . . . . . . .
 499 ensemble member input configurations, each of 32 input parameters.
-Input parameters are "multiplication factors" of the standard set of JULES-ES-1.0 parameters..
+Input parameters are "multiplication factors" of the standard set of JULES-ES-1.0 parameters.
 X: . . . . . . . .  lhs normalized to a 0-1 scale.
 Y: . . . . . . . .
 Global mean or sum output of land surface quantities for the years 1994 - 2013, each row matches the corresponding row of lhs and X.
 Y_char:. . . . . .
-Character vector describing the result of the run
+Character vector describing the result of the run.
 Y_factor:. . . . .
-Factor vector of Y_char
+Factor vector of Y_char.
-wave0_summary_df:.  data frame combining X, Y and Y_char
+wave0_summary_df:.  data frame combining X, Y and Y_char.